benbernard/RecordStream/README.md

 # NAME

-App::RecordStream - recs - A system for command-line analysis of data
+App::RecordStream - recs - A system for command-line analysis of data.

 # SYNOPSIS